Probing a two-level system bath via the frequency shift of an off-resonantly-driven cavity: Conclusion

-In conclusion, we have presented an experimental method to characterize the non-linear properties of TLS bath.
+In conclusion, we have presented an experimental method to characterize the non-linear properties of a TLS bath---the dominant loss channel of planar superconducting resonators.
 The method has been applied to lumped-element resonators that have been specifically optimized to confine the electric field in a small region around the substrate surface.
-By selectively saturating a fraction of the TLSs that is resonant with a strong detuned-pump field, and simultaneously measuring the cavity spectrum with a weak probe field, we have observed clear signatures of the interaction with the non-linear bath.
-The details of the evolution of the resonance frequency and damping as a function of the pump detuning can be used to infer physical properties of the bath, such as the spectral density of TLS, their coupling to the resonator, and their lifetime.
-The prerequisite of this technique boils down to standard microwave equipment and constitutes a useful tool to precisely characterize the properties of TLS bath - the dominant loss channel of planar superconducting resonators.
-Furthermore, the physical situation considered here is ubiquitous in parametrically coupled systems where a particular interaction is activated by a strong pump-field detuned with respect to the resonant mode frequency.
-In this regime, the coupled dynamic of the resonant mode and TLS bath has to be carefully studied since pump-photons can be scattered to the resonator via the interaction with TLSs, leading to an effective heating process.
+By selectively saturating a fraction of the TLSs that are resonant with a detuned-pump field, and simultaneously measuring the cavity spectrum with a weak probe field, we have observed clear signatures of ``spectral hole burning'' in the TLS frequency distribution.
+The details of the evolution of the resonance frequencies and damping as a function of the pump detuning can be used to infer physical properties of the bath, such as its average dephasing rate $\Gamma_2$.
+This technique requires only standard microwave equipment and it is readily applicable to a large range of microwave resonators. \sam{Beyond their interest for the investigation of amorphous materials, the experimental signatures reported in this work can be used as a method to unambiguously identify the precise contribution of the TLS-bath to the total resonator loss, and thus gives a useful insight into the design and optimization of superconducting cavities.}

+Furthermore, the physical situation considered here is ubiquitous in parametrically coupled systems where a particular interaction is activated by a strong pump field detuned with respect to the resonant mode frequency. \sam{This is notably the case in reservoir engineering, where the mode of interest inherits a non-trivial dissipation mechanism from the parametric coupling to an intentionally low-Q microwave mode \cite{Kapit2017}.} In this regime, the coupled dynamics of the resonant mode and TLS bath have to be carefully studied since pump photons can be scattered to the resonator via the interaction with TLSs, leading to an effective heating process.
 This phenomenon is currently under theoretical investigation \cite{Forni2018} and its characterization, which requires a quantum limited read-out to resolve the associated fluctuations, will be the subject of future work.